Simba rebellion: Final rebel strongholds

 Though the main rebel forces had been dispersed, large areas in eastern Congo remained under Simba control.
 In fact, the government offensives stalled after the reconquest of Stanleyville and Isiro.
 The Simba rebels proved to be still a capable fighting force by inflicting a major defeat on the ANC near Bafwasende in early February 1965, followed by another, smaller rebel victory near Bumba later that month.
 Regardless, the insurgents had become too weak to actually restart their offensives and were unable to exploit their defensive successes, resulting in a temporary stalemate.
-Meanwhile, their international supporters continued to arm and train the rebels, although Burundi expelled local Chinese experts who had possibly aided the insurgency around early February.
+Meanwhile, their international supporters continued to arm and train the rebels, although Burundi severed its relations with China and expelled local Chinese experts who had possibly aided the insurgency around early February.
 In January 1965 Ugandan Prime Minister Milton Obote arranged for Gbenye to meet with him, Kenyan President Jomo Kenyatta, and Tanzanian President Julius Nyerere in Mbale.
 Gbenye gained their sympathies, and it was decided that covert aid would be channeled to him primarily through Uganda, due to its proximity to the geographic base of the rebellion.
 Obote selected Colonel Idi Amin to lead the assistance effort.
 As Uganda continued to support the rebels, the Congolese government retaliated by bombing the two villages of Paidha and Goli in Uganda's West Nile District on 13 February 1965.
 The bombings caused minimal damage, but resulted in a public outcry in Uganda whose government promptly expanded the military to defend its borders.
 There were also reports about Ugandan troops crossing the border in a raid targeting Mahagi and Bunia in retaliation for the Congolese air attacks.